-Join Gini von Courter for an in-depth discussion in this video What are Power BI Desktop and Desktop Pro?, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video What are Power BI Desktop and Desktop Pro?, part of Learning Microsoft Power BI Desktop (2016).

 - [Voiceover] Power BI Desktop is one tool within the Power BI Toolkit.
 Let's talk about Power BI Desktop, also formerly known as Power BI Designer or Power BI Data Designer.
 The heart of Power BI currently is the Power BI Service which is an online service.
 The Power BI Service allows you to do things that you can't do in the desktop version alone, so this is the real workhorse.

 If you want to use tools like the natural language tools to be able to query data, you'll find that in the Power BI Service, not on the desktop.
 Power BI Desktop and the Pro version, Power BI Desktop Pro, are used to create data models and to create reports and visualizations.
 They're used to be able to publish those things to the Power BI Service, and once you've done that, you can actually share the things that you've created, reports, datasets, and so on, with other users.

 So with Power BI Desktop, you can connect to data sources and create data models.
 Formerly, you would have done this using Excel and a series of Excel add-ins like Power Pivot and Power Query, and you can still do that now.
 But you can also do that with Power BI Desktop and not need to switch from one tool or one add-in to another.
 You can build beautiful visualizations and put them together into reports.
 One interface.